 Note: Totals might not tally due to rounding.
-A/P = Asia and the Pacific; LAC = Latin America and the Caribbean.
-Source: ITTO (2006) for 2005 estimates, country profiles in Part 2 for 2010 estimates.
+A/P = Asia and the Pacific; LAC = Latin America and the Caribbean.Source: Country profiles in ITTO (2011). resolved and complicate efforts to prescribe a PFE or ensure its security on the ground.
+A trend towards greater community ownership need not render the PFE concept obsolete, although it could mean that it will need to be approached in new ways.

 Many countries still have large areas of forest outside the PFE.
-These are sometimes set aside deliberately for later planned conversion or reservation for other uses - as agricultural land, for example.
-Sometimes, however, land-use plans - if formulated - are not followed and forest - including in parts of the PFE - is parceled up and converted to other uses in an ad hoc fashion, jeopardizing efforts to achieve SFM.
+These are sometimes set aside deliberately for later planned conversion or reservation for other uses-as agricultural land, for example.
+Sometimes, however, land-use plans-if formulated-are not followed and forest-including in parts of the PFE-is parceled up and converted to other uses in an ad hoc fashion, jeopardizing efforts to achieve SFM.